robot-education/robot-code/README.md

 ./scripts/make_credentials.sh
 ```

+If successful, this should create a folder named `credentials` in the root of the project containing `cert.pem` and `key.pem`.

-You'll then need to add a security exception to your browser to avoid getting blocked by a security exception.
+You'll then need to add a security exception to your browser to avoid getting blocked.
-On Firefox, the procedure is:
+In Firefox, the procedure is:

 1. Start the development servers using the `Launch servers` VSCode task.
 2. Open Firefox and go to `Settings > Certificates > View Certificates... > Servers > Add Exception...`